-The Executive Headteacher has overall responsibility for safety policy, organisation and arrangements throughout the school and will undertake the role of health and safety co-ordinator.
-In particular the Executive Headteacher will:
+The Executive Headteacher has overall responsibility for policy, organisation and arrangements throughout the school and in particular the Executive Headteacher will:

-- 1. appoint a 'competent person' to provide advice on health and safety legislation and best practice; - 2. provide liaison with Inspectors: Local Authority, Department for Education and Health and Safety Executive (HSE) with regard to safety aspects; - 3. budget for safety and health matters; - 4. review the Health and Safety Policy annually, following a significant event e.g. accident or changes occur within the organisation of the schools;
+- 1. appoint a 'competent person' to provide advice on health and safety legislation and best practice; - 2. provide liaison with the Inspectors: Local Authority, Department for Education.
+East Sussex Fire and Rescue and Health and Safety Executive (HSE) with regard to safety aspects: - 3. budget for safety and health matters: - 4. review the Health and Safety Policy annually, following a significant event e.g. accident or changes occur within the organisation of the school; - 5. develop, introduce, maintain and review safety management procedures to

-- 5. develop, introduce, maintain and review safety management procedures to ensure the school complies with legislative requirements and good industry practice e.g. risk assessments including fire, display screen equipment and manual handling; - 6. ensure that routine maintenance checks and inspections required by legislation of fixed service equipment, i.e. boilers, pressure vessels etc. are undertaken; - 7. ensure all portable electrical equipment is tested on a regular basis; - 8. ensure the provision and maintenance of all 'fire' equipment, including the preparation and review of Fire Risk Assessments; - 9. ensure health and safety issues associated with major building projects are complied with: - 10. ensure that incidents, near misses and dangerous occurrences are reported via East Sussex County Council's on-line incident reporting system, minor injuries form or hazard reporting system, as appropriate; - 11. ensure that incident investigations are carried out and learning outcomes applied to future practice to prevent reoccurence; - 12. monitor incident trends to identify methods of reducing accidents; - 13. investigate and advise on hazards and precautions; - 14. ensure the necessary records are maintained relating to accidents associated with the work of the schools; - 15. make an annual report on health and safety matters including buildings and safety management to the Governing Body; - 16. ensure safety procedures are developed and adhered to for operations carried out within the schools by their staff and by outside contractors under their control; - 17. ensure that health and safety is considered as an integral part of teaching; - 18. instigate appropriate disciplinary action where it is shown that staff have ignored or shown a disregard for health and safety matters outlined within the Safety Policy, School Codes of Practice or health and safety legislation; - 19. ensure that premises safety inspections are carried out at specified intervals e.g. weekly, bi-termly, recorded and that necessary remedial action is carried out; - 20. ensure that health and safety is taken into account when considering any proposed or impending changes e.g. building works, room allocate or usage, etc: - 21. ensure that emergency procedures and fire evacuation practices are in place within the school; - 22. have a general oversight of health and first aid matters; - 23. monitor the general safety programme; - 24. publicise safety matters; - 25. ensure all full and part-time staff receive appropriate health and safety training at induction which must include emergency arrangements (i.e. first aid, fire and accident reporting), and specific sections of the Health and Safety Policy are discussed to ensure that new members of staff are aware of their responsibilities and any restricted tasks and activities; - 26.to monitor student health records prior to entry and to report/advise the Oak

-Tree Federation of illnesses that need to be brought to the attention of specific staff (e.g. epilepsy); - 27. ensure adequate numbers of staff are provided with appropriate training so that they may support the following management arrangements: - First aid - Fire and emergency evacuation

-• Risk assessments, including fire, display screen equipment, manual handling, substances and general risk assessments.
+- ensure the school complies with legislative requirements and good industry practice e.g. risk assessments including fire, display screen equipment and manual handling; - 6. nominate specific staff with designated safety roles, e.g. Health and Safety Coordinator, Premises Co-ordinator, throughout the school; - 7. ensure that routine maintenance checks and inspections required by legislation of fixed service equipment, i.e. boilers, pressure vessels etc. are undertaken; - 8. ensure the provision and maintenance of all 'fire' equipment, including the preparation and review of Fire Risk Assessments; - 9. ensure health and safety issues associated with major building projects are complied with; - 10. ensure that incidents, near misses and dangerous occurrences are reported via East Sussex County Council's online incident reporting system, minor injuries form or hazard reporting system, as appropriate; - 11. ensure that incident investigations are carried out and learning outcomes applied to future practice to prevent reoccurrence; - 12. monitor incident trends to identify methods of reducing accidents; - 13. investigate and advise on hazards and precautions; - 14. ensure the necessary records are maintained relating to accidents associated with the work of the school; - 15. make an annual report on health and safety matters including buildings and safety management to the Governing Body; - 16. ensure safety procedures are developed and adhered to for operations carried out within the school by their staff and by outside contractors under their control; - 17. ensure that health and safety is considered as an integral part of teaching; - 18. instigate appropriate disciplinary action where it is shown that staff have ignored or shown a disregard for health and safety matters outlined within the Safety Policy, School Codes of Practice or health and safety legislation: - 19. ensure that premises safety inspections are carried out at specified intervals e.g. weekly, bi-termly, recorded and that necessary remedial action is carried out; - 20. ensure that health and safety is taken into account when considering any proposed or impending changes e.g. building works, room allocate or usage, etc.: - 21. ensure that emergency procedures and fire evacuation practices are in place within the school; - 22. have a general oversight of health and first aid matters; - 23. monitor the general safety programme; - 24. publicise safety matters; - 25. ensure all full and part-time staff receive appropriate health and safety training at induction which must include emergency arrangements (i.e. first aid, fire and accident reporting), and specific sections of the Health and Safety Policy are discussed to ensure that new members of staff are aware of their responsibilities and any restricted tasks and activities; - 26. monitor student health records prior to entry and to report/advise The Oak Tree Federation of illnesses that need to be brought to the attention of specific staff (e.g. epilepsy); - 27. ensure adequate numbers of staff are provided with appropriate training so that they may support the following management arrangements: - First aid - Fire and emergency evacuation - Risk assessments, including fire, display screen equipment, manual handling, substances and general risk assessments.